Skip to main content

 Quote & crosstrade planning

-Based on weight, volume, and the IATA requirements for Flowers & plants, we prepare a quote within 4 hours.
+Based on weight, volume, and the IATA requirements for Flowers & Plants, we prepare a quote within 4 hours.
 We select the optimal carrier and routing — direct or via Schiphol as a hub.

 2